Distinguishing compact objects in extreme-mass-ratio inspirals by gravitational waves: Data Analysis and Results

-The result of overlaps between the GW signals and templates are shown in Fig.\ref{fig:overlap_s}, Fig.\ref{fig:overlap_mu2} and Fig.\ref{fig:overlap_cq}.
-In this work, we set a criteria value of 0.97 for overlap as Ref.~\cite{yunes2011extreme}.
+The result of overlaps between the GW signals and templates are shown in \cref{fig:overlap_s,fig:overlap_mu2,fig:overlap_cq}.
+In this work, we set a criteria value of 0.97 for overlap as ref. \cite{yunes2011extreme}.
 If the overlap value is greater than 0.97, then we say the difference between the GW signals and templates is insignificant, and we could use this template in searching for GW signals of this kind.
-Fig.\ref{fig:overlap_s} show the overlaps between the GW templates ($\hat{s}=0$) and the GW signals that changed with the compact body's spin $\hat{s}$.
+Figure \ref{fig:overlap_s} shows the overlaps between the GW templates ($\hat{s}=0$) and the GW signals that changed with the compact object's spin $\hat{s}$.
 We can see that for all GW signals, the overlaps decrease when $\hat{s}$ goes up.
 The overlaps down to 0.97 for most cases.
-Therefore, we could distinguish SOBH($\hat{s}=0$) from compact objects with higher spin.
-Fig.\ref{fig:overlap_mu2} show the overlaps between the GW templates ($\mu_{2}=0$) and the GW signals that changed with the compact body's tidal-induced quadrupole $\mu_{2}$.
-Fig.\ref{fig:overlap_mu2} shows that the overlaps decrease when $\mu_{2}$ goes up for all GW signals.
+Therefore, we may distinguish PBH ($\hat{s} \sim 0$) from compact objects with higher spin.
+Moreover, providing the information of redshift and eccentricity of the binary, there is a more systematic way for distinguishing PBH \cite{franciolini2022assess}.
+The tidal-induced quadrupole of the central black holes can be measured with great accuracy by LISA \cite{pani2019love, piovano2022extreme}.
+For compact objects, Figure \ref{fig:overlap_mu2} shows the overlaps between the GW templates ($\mu_{2}=0$) and the GW signals that changed with the compact object's tidal-induced quadrupole $\mu_{2}$.
+Figure \ref{fig:overlap_mu2} shows that the overlaps decrease when $\mu_{2}$ goes up for all GW signals.
 However, for EMRIs of different $\nu$, only $\mu_{2}$ in the corresponding region is valid.
-There are only the $\mu_{2}$ ranges of white dwarfs shown in Fig.\ref{fig:overlap_mu2}, and the $\mu_{2}$ ranges of black holes and neutron stars are too small to be shown.
-For the $\nu =10^{-6}$ case (red curve), the valid overlaps keep greater than 0.97, and we can not identify $\mu_{2}$ of white dwarfs.
+There are only the $\mu_{2}$ ranges of white dwarfs shown in Figure \ref{fig:overlap_mu2}, and the $\mu_{2}$ ranges of black holes and neutron stars are too small to be shown.
+For the $\nu =10^{-6}$ case (red curve), the valid overlaps keep greater than 0.97, and we cannot identify $\mu_{2}$ of white dwarfs.
 For EMRIs with $\nu = 10^{-5}$ and $\nu = 10^{-4}$, especially $\nu = 10^{-4}$ case, it is possible to identify $\mu_{2}$ of white dwarfs.
-Fig.\ref{fig:overlap_cq} show the overlaps between the GW templates ($C_{\rm Q}=0$) and the GW signals that changed with the compact body's spin-induced quadrupole $C_{\rm Q}$.
-We can see that for most GW signals, the overlaps keep unchanged when $C_{\rm Q}$ goes up.
+Figure \ref{fig:overlap_cq} shows the overlaps between the GW templates ($C_{\rm Q}=0$) and the GW signals that changed with the compact object's spin-induced quadrupole $C_{\rm Q}$.
+We can see that for most GW signals, the overlaps remain unchanged when $C_{\rm Q}$ goes up.
 In the case of $\nu = 10^{-4}$, the overlaps decrease a little for $C_{\rm Q} \sim 10^4$.
-Therefore, considering the results of Fig.\ref{fig:overlap_mu2} and Fig.\ref{fig:overlap_cq}, for the small body in the EMRI with $\sim 1~\rm M_{\odot}$ mass and $\nu$ of $10^{-4} -10^{-5}$, we could distinguish white dwarfs from other compact objects.
+Therefore, considering the results of \cref{fig:overlap_mu2,fig:overlap_cq}, for the compact object in the EMRIs with $\sim$1 $\rm M_{\odot}$ mass and $\nu$ of $10^{-4}$--$10^{-5}$, we could distinguish white dwarfs from other compact objects.
 Meanwhile, the quadrupole of black holes and neutron stars in EMRIs do not influence the GW signals.